Skip to main content

 Tracking visitor behavior using pixels

-While they aren’t as ubiquitous as they once were, tracking pixels can be used exclusively to determine whether a visitor to your Flipbook has landed on a specific page.
-By implementing several pixels throughout your Flipbook, you can essentially track how far a visitor has browsed your catalog based on the last pixel fired during their visit.
+Although not as commonly used as before, pixels can still help track visitor engagement by detecting when a specific page is viewed.
+By placing multiple pixels throughout your Flipbook, you can track how far a visitor has browsed based on the last pixel triggered during their session.

 Tracking using Google Tag Manager

-Google Tag Manager (GTM) is a tag management system (TMS) that facilitates the efficient implementation and updating of scripts (tags) on your website.
-With one addition, you can easily deploy analytics and measurement tags through an online interface.
+Google Tag Manager (GTM) is a tag management system that makes it easy to add and update tracking scripts on your website.

 📘 Integrating your GTM with iPaper is easy, and we've got a guide to help you through the steps: